Setting up Support

 Reimbursement of Assessment Costs

-Once students are fully enrolled and have been in attendance for a minimum of 2 weeks, the University will arrange reimbursement for the cost of the assessment minus students' standard £100 contribution.
-We will request proof of payment for the assessment, and a completed Bank Details form to allow us to process the reimbursement.
+To confirm, once students are enrolled and have attended for a minimum of 2 weeks, the University will arrange reimbursement for the cost of the assessment, minus the standard £100 contribution.
+We will request proof of payment for the assessment and a completed Bank Details form to allow us to process the reimbursement.

-Please note: If you do not enrol at the University of Chester for any reason (including failure to meet the course entry or progression requirements), then we will be unable to provide reimbursement of any kind towards the cost of the assessment.
+If you do not enrol at the University of Chester for any reason (including failure to meet the course entry or progression requirements), we will not be able to provide reimbursement of any kind towards the cost of the assessment.

 Frequently Asked Questions